tc39/proposal-iterator-helpers/README.md

 ### `.map(mapperFn)`

 `map` takes a function as an argument.
-It allows users to apply a funtion to every element returned from an iterator.
+It allows users to apply a function to every element returned from an iterator.

 Returns an iterator of the values with the map function applied.